VPN (Virtual Private Network) Services

 Most people with a valid MSD IT network account can use the MSD IT Services VPN service to enable them to work effectively while away from their main office or networked computer.
 Once logged into VPN, your computer is - electronically speaking, and regardless of your physical location (at home, at a conference, working abroad) - part of the Oxford network.
 This allows access to internal University services and resources, including web sites & library systems.
 If you are using the MSD IT Services VPN then you will also have access to services you would have on your own departmental network, including Remote Desktop access.

 MSD IT Services provides a VPN service which enables access to all central services that require you to be on the University networks, remote desktop access and other services restricted to MSD IT services networks.
 The server address is: vpn.medsci.ox.ac.uk and the credentials required are the same as your MSD IT network account.

-You should first obtain the Cisco VPN client by logging using your MSD IT network credentials to https://vpn.medsci.ox.ac.uk/ and installing the appropriate AnyConnect Client.
+If the Cisco VPN client is not already installed, you can obtain it by logging using your MSD IT network credentials to https://vpn.medsci.ox.ac.uk/ and installing the appropriate AnyConnect Client.

 Installing the CISCO AnyConnect client on macOS

 Members of the University can also use the Oxford Virtual Private Network (VPN) service provided by central IT Services.

 Use of the central IT Services VPN also requires VPN client software to be installed (Windows) or if it is already built-in (e.g. Apple macOS), configured on your computer.
 Windows users can also download the Cisco VPN client from their IT Services Registration page.
 While logged into this page, you also need to enable your central Remote Access Account - once this is done, you can use the VPN (it's needed for staff access to the OWL wireless service), connect to a range of 'internal access only' web and data services

 Your remote access password is also required in order to use the eduroam wireless service.